maveno-de/forks_node/README.md

 ## Configuration

-Configuration is done by the mavenoForksBuildRequirementsDescriptor variable on a per host basis.
+Configuration is done by the forksBuildRequirementsDescriptor variable on a per host basis.
 This variable can be placed on the inventory file as well as in any group, host or else configuration file following the [ansible framework directory schema](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#ansible-variable-precedence).

-mavenoForksBuildRequirementsDescriptor needs to contain a hash which keys are used as fork identifier, eg: chia, flax, etc. Entries on this hash determine which forks are to be installed on the corresponding host.
+forksBuildRequirementsDescriptor needs to contain a hash which keys are used as fork identifier, eg: chia, flax, etc. Entries on this hash determine which forks are to be installed on the corresponding host.
 Fork entries itself are hashes that define which instances or the corresponding fork are to be installed.
 Keys used in fork entries are explained in the following.

 ### Mandatory parameters